 Deborah has taught for over 25 years, and is the Director of Research, Professor and former Chair of the Undergraduate School of Architecture at Pratt Institute.
 Recipient of the 2014 AIANYS Educator Award, Deborah has forged new alliances between planning and architecture generating student work that has life beyond the studio.

 Cristina Zubillaga is an architectural designer and project manager at Gans studio, where she runs a series of single-family residential projects in the city and beyond.
-She is currently managing the design of coastal housing prototypes for the City's Build it Back project, as well as a prefabricated workforce housing development in East Hampton.
+She is currently managing the design and construction of coastal housing prototypes for the City's Build it Back project, as well as a prefabricated workforce housing development in East Hampton.

 Her education in construction management as well as architecture gives her a well-rounded grasp of the complexities of the construction process and its administration.
 In her previous employment she contributed her keen graphic sense and design expertise to large-scale projects, including the Florida International University Downtown Campus.